nitssa/WEBScrappingProject/README.md

 1. Configure the target website and scraping parameters in `config.py`.
 2. Run the script to scrape data.
-3. View or export the extracted data in your desired format.
+3. View or export the extracted data in CSV format.

 ## Contributing